Stress Education And Reservation

 d] Lack of adequate incentive to the students in the form of creativity, production, and learning, service to the family and service to the nation, takes away the motivation required for building up cognitive domain

-f] Emphasis on recall and hence rote learning, thereby denying free inquiry, reading, questioning, etc. directly thwarting the cognitive domain
+f] Emphasis on recall and hence rote learning, thereby denying free inquiry, reading, questioning, etc., directly thwarting the cognitive domain

-g]] Too many examinations; with irrelevant parameters or criteria of evaluation [besides being unfair in many instances] leading to misguided and in most cases counterproductive efforts, thus adversely affecting the cognitive domain
+g]] Too many examinations with irrelevant parameters or criteria of evaluation [besides being unfair in many instances] leading to misguided and, in most cases, counterproductive efforts, thus adversely affecting the cognitive domain

-k] Protracted hours of homework in schools denying the students their legitimate right to enjoy their childhood and make them physically, mentally, and intellectually unfit to grow in the cognitive domain
+k] Protracted hours of homework in schools the students their legitimate right to enjoy their childhood and make them physically, mentally, and intellectually unfit to grow in the cognitive domain

 l] Irrelevant and unnecessary information loading in lectures in the form of a monologue, leading to suppression of the spontaneity, originality, interest, and enthusiasm so much required in cognitive development amongst the students,

-Affective domain suffered due to,
+The affective domain suffered due to,

 A] Isolation of the children from their parents and their domestic environment at an early age [Making the parents also equally sad]